 I'm a big fan of both of yours.

-Well, you know I'm a fan of yours.
+Well, you know, I'm a fan of yours.

-And uh that'll get you in trouble in some circles, Louis.
+That'll get you in trouble in some circles, Louis.

 Well, no, nope, not in any circles I care about.

-Uh you just want good policy, you want good uh laws put in place, but what uh has been shouted so often and uh murmured uh behind closed doors so many times, oh no, uh we may get a bad score from CBO, it'll kill our chances of passing this bill.
+But what has been shouted so often and murmured behind closed doors so many times, oh no, we may get a bad score from CBO.

 And one of the two things that the president and Republicans alike promised is a big tax reform.